knpuniversity/phpunit/knpu/data-providers.md

 ```

 Yay!
 Failures!
 But, *3* failures!
 And they're labeled as `with data set #0`, `#1`
-and `#2`... because programmers like to count from 0.
+and `#2`... because us programmers like to count from 0.

 This is *awesome*.
 Oh, and if you *want* to, you can assign an array key to any
 test, like `default response` for the second test. *Now* when you run the test,